Cibersino/tot/docs/issues/issue_174.md

 This is not a cleanup issue.
 This is a contract-alignment issue.

-The affected code currently contains:
+The affected code currently contains or recently contained:

 - overlapping token-readiness contracts
 - overlapping activation-failure semantics
 - overlapping credentials-validation rules
 - overlapping OCR preflight decision paths

-Three of those are confirmed active contract conflicts from code alone.
+Two of those confirmed contract conflicts are now resolved.
+One confirmed active contract conflict remains open.
-One is a strong duplication/risk item that should be resolved before it becomes active drift.
+One is still a strong duplication/risk item that should be resolved before it becomes active drift.

 Current status:

-- Problem 1 is fixed.
+- Problems 1 and 2 are fixed.
-- Problems 2 and 3 remain open confirmed conflicts.
+- Problem 3 remains an open confirmed conflict.
 - Problem 4 remains open as a suspicion / maintenance-risk overlap.

 ## Scope